hemi93/quick-ecs/README.md

 ## Features

-- Fully generic - should integrate nicely with any engine
+- Generic, should integrate nicely with virtually any JS game engine
 - Accessing global Dependencies in Systems with built-in DI
 - Lifecycle methods for Systems (init, preUpdate, update) allowing for easy setup
 - Defining any combination of Components for System